Are you wondering about what would be the best time to visit Alsace, France? Then I’ve got you covered!

 Cons: unpredictable weather

-Visiting Alsace in spring is like stepping into a fairytale( ok, much like the rest of the year).
+Visiting Alsace in spring is simply stunning.
 We visited at the end of May, and LOVED it!
+The vibe is colorful, airy, and fun.

-This northeastern region of France really comes to life with a burst of colors as flowers bloom and vineyards begin to flourish.
+Alsace really comes to life with a burst of colors as flowers bloom and vineyards begin to flourish into a lush green.

-The climate is mild, perfect for wandering through charming villages with half-timbered houses, like Colmar and Riquewihr.
-There can be some rain and colder days, which is a downside.
+The climate is mild, which is also great for hiking in the Vosges Mountains.
+But there can be some rain and colder days, which is a downside.

-These towns are even more enchanting without the masses of tourists around that you’ll have in summer for sure.
+I found that the towns of Alsace are even more enchanting without the masses of tourists around that you’ll have in summer for sure.
 Of course, it is also a tad more affordable.

 Alsace is famous for its wine route, and spring is an excellent time to explore it.
-The region’s cuisine, a blend of German and French influences, will offer fresh spring ingredients (asparagus, yum) that pair wonderfully with the local wines.
+You’ll get to eat lots of yummy asparagus with the wine, since it is in season in the spring.

 And of course, you don’t want to miss all the Easter festivities in Alsace.
 I can recommend going in late spring 10/10.